 A: First, if you are asking how to update your resume on file with the University, add the new presentations and publications to your current resume and submit it to your academic department chair or program lead, along with a request that they place the revised CV in your departmental file with a copy to the Office of Academic Affairs.

 If you really want to overhaul your resume, it is a good idea to put your presentations and publications in a format that is most appropriate for your discipline.

 If you need more assistance or general support, please contact the Faculty Development Center (FDC) at email@example.com.
 The FDC is a wide-ranging and deep resource, which is available to all of our faculty members.
 The FDC offers assistance on a variety of topics, including faculty professional development activities for teaching and learning, access and support for teaching and other technology, assistance finding the appropriate support offered within the university, and a beautiful space for faculty members to work on Webster Groves campus.

-Q: Would you kindly advise me as to how I might proceed in making application for an adjunct teaching position at Webster campuses outside of the home campus?
+Q: How do I apply for an adjunct teaching position at Webster campuses outside of the main campus?

 A: For a list of current adjunct faculty openings at our Home and extended campuses, please visit our Human Resources webpage.
 In addition, for those interested in teaching on one of our extended campuses like Jacksonville, we recommend you also reach out to the director of the campus you are interested in applying to.
-You can find all of our campus locations (nationally and internationally) here.
-The names of the directors of each campus are listed on that campus’ website.
+You can find all of our campus locations (nationally and internationally); the names of the directors of each campus are listed on that campus’ website.

 Founded in 1915, Webster University is committed to ensuring high-quality learning experiences that transform students for global citizenship and individual excellence.
 Prepare for your next step and explore our community resources.